AI And Automation In Workplace Safety: What EHS Leaders Need To Know Right Now

 What This Means for Safety Professionals

-● Better data means better decisions.
+Better data can drive better decisions.

-● Automation frees us from admin purgatory.
+Automation can pull us out of admin purgatory.

 Real Talk: Where to Start

-2. Talk to Your Vendors Ask what AI capabilities your current systems offer.
-You might be surprised what's already available that you're not using.
+Ask what AI capabilities your current systems offer.
+You might be surprised what’s already available that you’re not using.

-Addressing the Elephant: Privacy & Ethics
+Addressing the Elephant: Privacy and Ethics

 In Conclusion: Don’t Get Left Behind